Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

 Easy question, difficult answer.

 Again, this is subject to change and depends on a person’s individual situation and how many grams of carbs he or she is presently eating.
-If your goal is to lose weight fast, this number must be lowered to 20 to 30 grams per day (this does not include fruits and vegetables).
+If your goal is to lose weight a little faster, this number must be lowered to 20 to 30 grams per day.
+Fruits and vegetables are not included.

 How much protein should I eat?

-Once again, the answer is multi-layered.
-But I highly recommend having a source of protein at every main meal.
-Each meal could range from 15-40 grams depending on gender, activity level, etc.
+That said, I highly recommend having a source of protein at every main meal.
+Each meal could range from 15-40 grams depending on gender, activity level and other factors.

-Obstacle 7: Medical conditions
+Weight loss obstacle 7: Medical conditions

-Despite the fact that you may be doing everything you possibly can to lose weight, sometimes an underlying medical condition, perhaps unbeknownst to you, can sabotage your resolve and prevent you from achieving your goals.
+One of these could be an underlying medical condition, perhaps one that you don’t know about.
+Certain medical conditions can sabotage your resolve and prevent you from achieving your goals.
 This is quite discouraging, naturally.

 If this sounds like what you’re going through, it would be wise to seek the help of various medical practitioners to investigate the situation from all angles.
 Only then an effective plan, one that is tailor-made to your specific condition, can be made to help you lose weight.

-Obstacle 8: Missing nutrients
+Weight loss obstacle 8: Missing nutrients

 The lack of iron, magnesium, Vitamins C and D can suck the energy right out of you, by negatively impacting sleep, mood and the ability to fight off infections.

 It’s difficult to have the energy and desire to exercise if you’re not well-rested.
 Similarly, it is near-impossible to have the desire to hit the gym when your mood is down.
 And it certainly is a challenge to want to exercise or cook a healthy meal while sick.

-Obstacle 9: Age
+Weight loss obstacle 9: Age